 What we don’t: Fairly bulky, which impacts dexterity.

 Notwithstanding the $339 Prevail Mittens above, Outdoor Research consistently hits a really desirable mix of price and performance.
 We’ve had a number of their gloves on this list over the years—including the Arete below—and our current favorite from their resort line is the Carbide.
-For $115, this glove packs a whole lot in: a supple goat leather palm, burly yet stretchy shell, and a healthy dose of warmth (200g synthetic on the back on the hand; 135g along the front).
+For $130, this glove packs in a whole lot: a supple goat leather palm, a burly yet stretchy shell, and a healthy dose of warmth.
 The interior is soft and impressively cozy, and it has a secure feel in general with the large gauntlet closure and tightener at the wrist.
-It’s true the Carbide doesn’t have a removable liner—the aforementioned Arete does have this feature—but otherwise it checks a lot of boxes for most skiers.
+It’s true the Carbide doesn’t have a removable liner—the aforementioned Arete does have this feature—but otherwise, it checks a lot of boxes for most skiers.

 One area where the Carbide comes up a bit short is bulk.
 This isn’t a low-profile design by any means, and dexterity does suffer as a result.
 You may find yourself needing to slide them off more often than some of the pricier options like Swany's X-Cell below, and it does make it a little harder to use the touchscreen-friendly fingers.
 Additionally, we’ve found our Outdoor Research gloves don’t have particularly long lifespans, although there aren’t any notable areas of concern with the Carbide specifically.
-In fact, its tough bulk is a hallmark of the glove, and one of many reasons we have it ranked so highly here.
+In fact, its tough bulk is a hallmark of the glove and one of many reasons we have it ranked as highly as we do.

 See the Men's Outdoor Research Carbide See the Women's Outdoor Research Carbide